Shanghai High School International Division: Athletic facilities

 The school has a small number of facilities dedicated to physical education, including basketball courts, badminton courts, indoor and outdoor tennis courts, a gymnasium, volleyball courts, gymnastics/martial arts training rooms, Badminton/Ping Pong Building, a standard 400 meter track with a sandpit, soccer fields, and an Olympic-sized 50-meter swimming pool.
 The school also has a gym that students can use for activities such as basketball, volleyball, and badminton, and a darts room for the darts elective that the school offers.
 The basketball courts also provide a wide area of concrete in which various sports competitions such as tug-o-war and dodgeball are held.
-They are also known to host occasional mock military exercises.
+Shanghai High School shares campus grounds to hold occasional mock military exercises per convention to Chinese high schools.

 Art and music centers

 SHSID's Art Center is built with two-story-high ceilings made out of wood and windows placed high above.
 Inside the Art Center is the SHS History Exhibition.

 Its staff include watercolor artist Fu Gang (傅钢) and studio arts instructors for both the AP and IB Program's Studio/Visual Arts curricula.